-Amends the requirements for classification and measurement of financial assets.
-The available-for-sale and held-to-maturity categories of financial assets in AASB 139 have been eliminated.
-AASB 9 requires that gains or losses on financial liabilities measured at fair value are recognised in profit or loss, except that the effects of changes in the liability's credit risk are recognised in other comprehensive income.
+- Classification and measurement of financial liabilities, and - Derecognition requirements for financial assets and liabilities.

+However, AASB 9 requires that gains or losses on financial liabilities measured at fair value are recognised in profit or loss, except that the effects of changes in the liability's credit risk are recognised in other comprehensive income.